ehansis/nfcmusik/README.md

 *ToDo*: Fix `RFID.py` to correctly handle 4-byte writes..

+## NFC Reader

+See [the pi-rc522 page](https://github.com/ondryaso/pi-rc522) for instructions on how to connect the NFC reader to your RasPi.
+The RasPi pinout can be found [here](http://pinout.xyz/).

-## Usage
+## Administration

-Copy music files to RasPi SD Card, adapt `settings.py` to point to correct `MUSIC_ROOT` (this can be done via `scp` or by plugging the SD card into your PC/Mac).
+Copy mp3 files to the RasPi SD Card, adapt `settings.py` to point to the correct `MUSIC_ROOT` containing the mp3 files.
+Copying can be done via `scp` or by plugging the SD card into your PC/Mac.
+Music files contained in `MUSIC_ROOT` will be shown in the user interface and will be playable by NFC tags.

-Clone into a directory of your choice on the RasPi.
-Run `controller.py` to start.
+Clone this git repo into a directory of your choice on the RasPi.
+Run `python controller.py` to start.
 See comment in `controller.py` for how to autostart on reboot.

-Open http://<RasPi IP or host name>:5000 to access NFC tag management.
+Open `http://<RasPi IP or host name>:5000` to access NFC tag management.
 Place tag on reader, click 'write to tag' besides one of the listed music files to assign the file to the tag.